jlevy/og-equity-compensation/README.md

 ### Legend

-Many items covered are marked:
+Many items in this Guide are marked with the following:

-- 🔹 Important and often overlooked tip
+- 🔹 Important or often overlooked tip
-- ❗ Serious warning or danger (where risks or costs are significant)
+- ❗ Serious warning or “gotcha” (where risks or costs are significant)
-- 🔸 A caution, limitation, disadvantage, or quirk
+- 🔸 Caution, limitation, disadvantage, or quirk
 - 🌪 Controversial topic where informed opinion varies significantly
 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - ∑ Technical point (arcane or academic and not essential)